LeafSpark/llama.cpp/examples/main/README.md

 -   `--min-p N`: Sets a minimum base probability threshold for token selection (default: 0.05).

 The Min-P sampling method was designed as an alternative to Top-P, and aims to ensure a balance of quality and variety.
 The parameter *p* represents the minimum probability for a token to be considered, relative to the probability of the most likely token.
-For example, with *p*=0.05 and the most likely token having a probability of 0.9, logits with a value less than 0.045 are filtered out.
+For example, with *p*=0.05 and the most likely token having a probability of 0.9, output with a value less than 0.045 are filtered out.

 Example usage: `--min-p 0.05`